rabbitstack/fibratus/docs/filters/prefiltering.md

 If you want to permanently exclude specific kernel events or processes that produce them from the event flow, you can achieve this by defining the blacklist in the `kstream.blacklist` configuration section:

 - `events` contains a list of kernel event names that are dropped from the event stream.
-- `images` contains a list of case-insensitive process image names including the extension.
+- `images` contains a list of case-sensitive process image names including the extension.
 Any event originated by the image specified in this list is dropped from the event stream.